MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/a2dpsidebandaudio/nf-a2dpsidebandaudio-set_vendor_id_to_paramset.md

 ---
 UID: NF:a2dpsidebandaudio.SET_VENDOR_ID_TO_PARAMSET
-tech.root:
+tech.root: audio
-title: SET_VENDOR_ID_TO_PARAMSET
+title: SET_VENDOR_ID_TO_PARAMSET (a2dpsidebandaudio.h)
-ms.date: 05/14/2021
+description: This topic describes the macro to set the Vendor ID from the VENDOR PARAMS SET derived from SIDEBAND_PARAMS_SET_A2DP_VENDOR_BASE ms.date: 05/20/2021
 targetos: Windows
-description:
 req.assembly:
 req.construct-type: function
 req.ddi-compliance: